HuskieRobotics/sprocket/README.md

 A queue-based library for FRC robots, coded in LabVIEW 2015.

-Part boilerplate, part library, **Sprocket** is intended to handle features such as autonomous sequencing, manual / semi-auto controls and
+Part boilerplate, part library, **Sprocket** is intended to handle features such as autonomous sequencing, manual / semi-auto controls and ...
+TODO.

 Zero dependencies, but designed for interoperability with the LabVIEW WPI Robotics Library.